Last reviewed April 28, 20268 min read

 When comparing these platforms, several dimensions matter most.

 Accuracy and semantic integration: Text-to-SQL systems achieve at most 50% accuracy on enterprise schemas, making governed semantic layers critical for reducing hallucinations.
-Kaelio integrates with existing semantic layers like LookML, MetricFlow, and Cube.
+Kaelio's Context Layer can incorporate existing semantic models like LookML, MetricFlow, and Cube while unifying them with lineage, dashboard logic, and domain knowledge.
 Hex can sync semantic models from these same tools but builds its own semantic authoring environment.

 Governance approach: Kaelio inherits permissions from existing warehouse RBAC, generates queries that respect row-level and column-level policies, and maintains audit trails.
 Hex provides SOC2 Type II and HIPAA compliance with audit logging, but its governance relies more on data curation and endorsed status markers.